liviaw/Seddit/frontend/README.md

   - provided.css  # some sample css we've provided (add more stylesheets as you please)
 ```

-To make sure everything is working correctly we strongly suggest you read the instructions in both backend and frontend,
+To make sure everything is working correctly please read the instructions in both backend and frontend,
 and try to start both servers (frontend and backend).